MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

 <a name="Exercise2"></a>
 ## Exercise 2: Creating and running Python programs for HDInsight on Linux

-One of the most important algorithms introduced in the last fifteen years was Google's [MapReduce](http://research.google.com/archive/mapreduce.html) as it is the key to processing large data sets.
-As dealing with large data is the forte of HDInsight and Hadoop, MapReduce is at the heart of everything you do.
-In a nutshell, the MapReduce are two functions, the **Map** function is what "transforms" some data into a result.
-The **Reduce** function reduces the results of a map to a scalar value.
-A great demonstration of MapReduce comes from an answer from Frank Krueger on the [StackOverflow](http://stackoverflow.com/a/28991) website:
+One of the most important algorithms introduced in the last fifteen years was Google's [MapReduce](http://research.google.com/archive/mapreduce.html), which is key to processing large data sets.
+In HDInsight and Hadoop, MapReduce is at the heart of everything you do.
+MapReduce is a two-stage algorithm that encapsulates a pair of functions: the **Map** function, which "transforms" a set of input data to produce a result, and the **Reduce** function, which reduces the results of a map to a scalar value.
+A great explanation of MapReduce can be found in an answer from Frank Krueger on the [StackOverflow](http://stackoverflow.com/a/28991) Web site:

 1. Take a bunch of data
 1. Perform some kind of transformation that converts every datum to another kind of datum
-1. Combine those new data into yet simpler data
+1. Transform the new data into yet simpler data

 Step 2 is Map.
 Step 3 is Reduce.

-For example,
+For example:

 1. Get time between two impulses on a pair of pressure meters on the road
 1. Map those times into speeds based upon the distance of the meters
 1. Reduce those speeds to an average speed

-What makes MapReduce so important is that the different parts can be done in parallel and is independent of the data source.
-The parallelism allows you to handle massive amounts of data, hence the HDInsight cluster, and the data source independence means you are not locked into a particular data tool such as MySQL or Microsoft's SQL Server.
+What makes MapReduce so important is that MapReduce operations can be executed in parallel and independently of the data source.
+The parallelism facilitates handling massive amounts of data, hence the HDInsight cluster, and the data-source independence means you are not locked into a particular data tool such as MySQL or Microsoft's SQL Server.

-HDInsight, with the underlying Hadoop implementation, allows you to write MapReduce functions in the traditional Java, Python, C#, and even with [Apache Pig](http://pig.apache.org/).
-For this exercise you will use Python as it is a very common language used in scientific data processing.
-Python through its interpreted nature, dynamic typing, and ease of development is a great choice for rapid prototyping and development.
+HDInsight, with the underlying Hadoop implementation, allows you to write MapReduce functions in Java, Python, C#, and even with [Apache Pig](http://pig.apache.org/).
+For this exercise, you will use Python since it is widely used in the data-processing community.
+Python, due to its interpreted nature and dynamic typing, is a great choice for rapid prototyping and development.

-In this exercise, which is based on a sample from[ Michael Noll](http://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/), reads in a large text file and counts how often words appear in the input.
+In this exercise, which is based on a sample from[ Michael Noll](http://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/), you will read a large text file and count how often words appear in it.

-1. Before you jump into running the Python programs it would be a good idea to read over the code for the mapper as shown below:
+1. Before you jump into running the Python programs, you should read over the code for the mapper as shown below:

     <pre>
     #!/usr/bin/env python